jackjamieson/simple-youtube-gallery/README.md

 simple-youtube-gallery
 ======================

 Youtube Gallery that aims to be as simple yet functional as possible.
+Built using jQuery.

 ##Features
 - Connect to a playlist